Ultraprocessed Food Intake Tied To Higher Cardiovascular and All-Cause Mortality

 3. Processed foods

-Processing as such is essential, and virtually all food is processed in some way.
-The term ultra-processing refers to the processing of industrial ingredients derived from foods, for example by extruding, moulding, re-shaping, hydrogenation, and hydrolysis.
-Ultra-processed foods generally also include additives such as preservativessweeteners, sensory enhancers, colourants, flavours, and processing aids, but little or no whole food.
+Processing as such is essential, and virtually all food is processed somehow.
+The term ultra-processing refers to processing industrial ingredients derived from foods, for example, by extrudinmoldinging, re-shaping hydrogenation, and hydrolysis Ultra-processing.
+Foods also include additives such as preservatives, sweeteners, sensory enhancercolorantsntflavorsurs, and processing aids, but little or no whole food.
 Infant formula and medical food are also considered ultra-processed.
-However, food additives are not necessarily a marker of ultra-processed foods as the use of preservatives, for example antioxidant or nitrite, are permitted for category 3.
+However, food additives are not necessarily a marker of ultra-processed foods as preservatives, for the exam, antioxidants or nitrite, are permitted for category 3.

-The definition is currently not used by the European Food Safety Authority or the Food and Drug Administration for regulatory purposes.
+The European Food Safety Authority and the Food and Drug Administration do not currently use this definition for regulatory purposes.

-Ultra-processed foods are an important part of the portfolio of the food industry because they rely on low cost ingredients and often enjoy higher profit margins.
-They often have an extended shelf life, an important consideration for lower income consumers without reliable access to refrigeration.
-Among other reasons for the popularity of ultra-processed foods are the inexpensive cost of their main ingredients and aggressive marketing, especially toward youth consumers and particularly in middle income countries.undefined
+Ultra-processed foods are an important part of the food industry’s portfolio because they have low-industry incomes and often enjoy higher profits. argins They usually have an extended shelf life, an important consideration for lower-income consumers without reliable access to refri, ration Among other reasons for the popularity of ultra-processed foods are the inexpensive cost of their main ingredients and aggressive marketing, especially toward youth consumers and particulmiddle-incomee income countries.undefined

-Four Latin American countries—Brazil, Uruguay, Peru, and Ecuador—have so far published national official dietary guidelines that recommend avoiding ultra-processed foods.
+Four Latin American countries—Brazil, Uruguay, Peru, and Ecuador—have published official national dietary guidelines recommending avoiding ultra-processed foods.
 Chile has introduced a tax on ultra-processed foods.undefined

 https://www.diabetesasia.org/magazine/a-simple-guide-on-diabetes-and-the-ketogenic-diet-3/